 These balls of ice collide with supercooled water drops at sub-zero temperatures.
-As soon as a supercooled water drop touches the surface of a ball of ice (or ice crystal) it freezes, causing the hailstone to grow.
+As soon as a supercooled water drop touches the surface of a ball of ice (or ice crystal), it freezes, causing the hailstone to grow.

 The size to which a hailstone can grow depends on the strength of the updrafts and the number of times the hailstone can be lifted up into sub-zero temperatures and collect more supercooled water drops.

-Once the strengths of updrafts can no longer support the weight of the hailstone, gravity takes over and the hailstone falls to the ground.
+Once the strengths of updrafts can no longer support the weight of the hailstone, gravity takes over, and the hailstone falls to the ground.

-23) Vertical Structure Of Earth's Atmosphere
+23) Vertical Structure (Layers) Of Earth's Atmosphere

 A thin layer of air called the tropopause forms the upper boundary of the troposphere.

 The stratosphere can be found above the tropopause at a height of 16 km (10 miles) and reaches a maximum height of 50 km (31 miles).
-There is very little change in temperature in the stratosphere, but the little change shows a rise in temperature with an increase in height.
+There is very little change in temperature in the stratosphere, but the small change shows a rise in temperature with an increase in height.

 A layer of air called the stratopause forms the boundary between the stratosphere and mesosphere.

 It is also the layer where most meteorites burn up as they enter the earth's atmosphere.
-(Seen from the surface as "shooting stars".)
+(Seen from the surface as "shooting stars.")

 Another layer of air called the mesopause forms the boundary between the mesosphere and the thermosphere.